A community resource that needed to be found.

 What the numbers mean.

-It is worth being honest about context here.
-During this same period, Utica Creative Reuse also opened their first physical location, received local press coverage, and had an active social media presence.
+Worth being honest about context here.
+During this period, Utica Creative Reuse also opened their first physical location, received local press coverage, and maintained an active social media presence.
 All of those factors contributed to increased brand awareness and search demand.
 SEO did not happen in a vacuum.

-What I can say with confidence is that the technical foundation made it possible for Google to find, index, and surface the site.
-Before the work, it was not showing up at all.
-The infrastructure I built meant that when the store opened and people started searching for them, the site was ready to be found.
+What I can say with confidence is that the technical foundation made it possible for Google to find, index, and surface the site at all.
+Before the work, it was not showing up.
+The infrastructure I built meant that when people started searching for them, the site was ready to be found.